-A final decision by the applicable review authority on an application for an appealable development shall become effective after the 10 working day appeal period to the Coastal Commission has expired or after the 21st calendar day following the final County action if no appeal to the Coastal Commission is filed, unless any either of the following occur in which case the County action shall not be considered effective:
+A final decision by the applicable review authority on an application for an appealable development shall become effective after the 10 working day appeal period to the Coastal Commission has expired or after the 21st calendar day following the final County action if no appeal to the Coastal Commission is filed, unless any either of the following occur-in which case the County action shall not be considered effective:

-- A. An appeal is filed in compliance with Section 22.70.080 Appeal of Coastal Permit Decision. - B. The notice of final Coastal Permit approval does not meet the requirements of Section 22.70.090 (Notice of Final Action) or Section 22.70.100 (Notice of Failure to Act). - C. The notice of final action is not received in the Coastal Commission office and/or distributed to interested parties in time to allow for the 10 working day appeal period within the 21 days after the County decision.
+- A. An appeal is filed in compliance with Section 22.70.080 Appeal of Coastal Permit Decision. - B. The notice of final Coastal Permit approval does not meet the requirements of Section 22.70.090 (Notice of Final Action) or Section 22.70.100 (Notice of Failure to Act).